perseids-project/bodin/HYPE.md

 # True
 It's an interface designed for quickly navigating aligned texts.
 It gives a sense of the location of aligned passages relative to one another through it's animation.

-# Soon to be true
-It supports the display of multiple alignments at the same time, so the alignments themselves can be compared.